bearcub3/chirper-app/README.md

         mapStateToProps(StoreState, [ownProps])

 The first one is the state of the store and the last one is the props passed to the Tweet component.

+---

+10. New Tweet Component

+        mapStateProps function is called anytime the store is updated/the component receives new props